-Professor Tony Adams 734 Jon M. Huntsman Hall Office Phone: 573-6632

-Home Phone: (610) 688-2666 aanthony@wharton.upenn.edu
+Professor Tony Adams 716 Jon M. Huntsman Hall Office Phone: 573-6632 Home Phone: (610) 688-2666 aanthony@wharton.upenn.edu Zachsplace\1@msn.com

 This course is a soup-to-nuts immersion in the total advertising process.
-From 19th century print ads to 21st century on-line, from strategy development, the identification of the "big idea," execution, and evaluation, the focus will be on collective learning, what works, what doesn't and why.
+From $19^{th}$ century print ads to $21^{st}$ century digital, from strategy development, the identification of the "big idea," execution, and evaluation, the focus will be on collective learning, what works, what doesn't and why.
 The agenda is filled to the brim with industry case histories which the class will participate in with critiques, alternative approaches, discussions, etc.

-Guest lectures from leading practitioners will further the objective of bringing the marketplace into the classroom.
+Guest lectures from leading practitioners will further the strategy of bringing the marketplace into the classroom.

+Course Objective

-Course Objective: A clear understanding of the role of advertising and the process of developing superior advertising in the 21st Century.
+A clear understanding of the role of advertising and the process of developing superior advertising in the $21^{st}$ Century.

+Strategy

-Strategy: Within practical limits, bring the past and current world of advertising into the classroom for observation, discussion, and evaluation.
+Within practical limits, bring the past and current world of advertising into the classroom for observation, discussion, and evaluation.

+Execution

-Execution: Pepper the class schedule with collective learning reviews of all media advertising, case histories, and guest lectures.
-We're shooting for at least three guests from industry: ad agencies large and small, creative and media, advertisers, advertising research firms and media companies.
+Pepper the class schedule with collective learning reviews of all media advertising, case histories, and guest lectures.
+We're shooting for at least two guests from industry: ad agencies large and small, creative and media, advertisers, advertising research firms and media companies.

+Promise

-Promise: You will never view or listen to another ad without questioning its effectiveness, its strategy, and its execution.
+You will never view or listen to another ad without questioning its effectiveness, its strategy, and its execution.

 You will create advertising for a beverage in your team assignment.
-You will also critique/judge "live" advertising award candidates - for David Ogilvy Awards..
+You will also critique/judge "live" advertising award candidates - for David Ogilvy Awards.

 Required Material

-- Bulk Pack contains cases and assigned readings and is available from Wharton Reprographics. - Webcafe (on line)
+- Bulk Pack contains cases and assigned readings and is available from Wharton Reprographics./Study.net. - WebCafé (on line)